 “Markets could go haywire,” he said.
 “It would slow our growth, might tip us into a recession and, ironically, would probably increase our deficit.”

-When partisan gridlock brought the government to the brink of default in August 2011, the stock market fell and Standard & Poor’s (SPY) cut the nation’s credit rating.
+When partisan gridlock brought the government to the brink of default in August 2011, the stock market fell and Standard & Poor’s (SPY:US) cut the nation’s credit rating.

 Still, U.S. Treasury bond investors -- who most directly bear the risk of a government default -- haven’t shown alarm over political fights that continually are resolved.